 Here are some of the manufactures' recommendations:

-The Tracker3 manual says at least 50cm (20 inches) when searching and at least one inch when transmitting.
+The Tracker3 and Tracker S manuals recommend at least 50cm (20 inches) when searching and at least one inch when transmitting.

 Most Ortovox manuals recommend at least 30 cm (12 inches) from other electronics.
 The